zou-yunjia/zou-yunjia.github.io/index.md

 ---

 # Welcome to My Blog
-Hello, I'm *Yunjia Zou*, a second-year Master’s student in Economics at the University of Sydney (USYD).
-I am currently seeking a Research Assistant position where I can contribute to meaningful projects and strengthen my skills in data analysis, machine learning, and economic modeling.
-I am especially interested in interdisciplinary research that bridges quantitative methods with real-world policy or business applications.
+Hello, I'm *Yunjia Zou*, a second-year Master’s student in Economics at the University of Sydney (USYD), with a strong interest in empirical research and quantitative analysis.
+I'm familiar with econometric modelling, regression diagnostics, and data cleaning using Stata, and able to produce well-structured academic outputs using LaTeX.
+I am currently exploring various research areas and would love the opportunity to assist in ongoing projects and learn through collaboration.

 ## Research Interests
 - Econometrics and Causal Inference
 - Behavioral Economics
+- I'm currently exploring various research areas

 # Skills
 - Stata